KastanDay/notes_enhancer/README.md

 **Problem**: We have lots of notes that get stale and are forgotten.

-**Solution**: As you're writing a NEW note, see all the ways it subtly connects to what you already know.
+**Solution**: As you're writing a note, see all the ways it subtly connects to what you already know.

 1. **Find "unlinked mentions"** between pages via semantic search.
 As a page is written, the rest of your notes are 'fuzzy' searched for synonymous (and opposite) terms, people.
 2. Use content generation to **"finish your thought"** and extend your notes to make them more rich and searchable.